 FREE Friday, Sept.
 1 from 6 – 10 pm

 According to the website, “First Friday invites vendors, musicians, and artists of all varieties out into the streets (many of which are closed off to traffic) for an evening where the essence of downtown Phoenix’s arts and culture can be seen, felt, heard, and tasted throughout more than 70 galleries, venues, art-related spaces, and surrounding bars, restaurants and food trucks.”
 Many area museums are included, see this post above.

-FREE for kids, this Saturday, Sept.
-3, Diamondbacks vs. Brewers, beginning at 1 pm.
+FREE for kids, this Sunday, Sept.
+3, Orioles vs Diamondbacks, beginning at 1 pm.
 (Must enroll in Kids Klub prior to game, see below for details.)